rpearce/dear-dia11y/src/posts/2020-09-27-doesnt-it-figure.md

 authorSponsorLink: "https://github.com/sponsors/rpearce"
 authorSponsorText: "Buy me a coffee"
 authorTwitter: "RobertWPearce"
-description: "I need to use role & aria-labelledby with figure elements in order for all screen readers across all browsers to recognize the figure and figcaption correctly."
+desc: "I need to use role & aria-labelledby with figure elements in order for all screen readers across all browsers to recognize the figure and figcaption correctly."
 keywords: "figure, figcaption, JAWS, NVDA, VoiceOver, accessibility, a11y, dear-dia11y"
 lang: "en"
 scriptSrc: